Cl4r1ty-1/Cl4r1ty-1/README.md

 - 👋 Hi, I’m @Cl4r1ty-1
 - Cl4r1ty was taken :(
 - 👀 I’m interested in cyber security, linux and game dev
-- 🌱 I’m currently learning C++, Bug Bounty hunting and studying for CompTIA A+
+- 🌱 I’m currently learning C++, doing CTFs and studying for CompTIA A+
+- Semi-experienced in Python

 <!---
 Cl4r1ty-1/Cl4r1ty-1 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.